orbeon/orbeon-forms/README.md

 What is Orbeon Forms?
 ---------------------

-Orbeon Forms is an open source, standard-based web forms solution, which
+Orbeon Forms is an open source, standard-based web forms solution, which includes:
-includes:

-- Form Builder, the WYSIWYG browser-based authoring tool
+- Form Builder: a browser-based WYSIWYG form authoring tool
-- Form Runner, the runtime environment which facilitates the deployment and integration of large and complex forms
+- Form Runner: a runtime environment which facilitates the deployment and integration of large and complex forms
-- A core forms processing engine which implements specifications such as XForms 1.1 and XBL 2 with no need for client-side software besides a standard web browser.
+- a core forms processing engine which implements the XForms specification and an XBL-inspired component model

 For more information about Orbeon Forms, please visit [orbeon.com](http://www.orbeon.com/).